catmaid/CATMAID/API_CHANGELOG.md

   returned.
 Can be 'none', 'used' and all with 'used' being the default.

 - `GET /{project_id}/landmarks/groups/`:
-  Accepts the new optional parameter "with_links" and "with_relations", to include links between landmark groups along with a map of used relations.
+  Accepts the new optional parameter "with_links", "with_names" and "with_relations", to include links between landmark groups along with a list of linked landmark names and a map of used relations

+- `GET /{project_id}/landmarks/groups/{group_id}/`:
+  Accepts the new optional parameter "with_names" to include landmark names along with linked landmark locations.

 ### Deprecations